aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/workbook-conversions/pdf/add-pdf-bookmarks/_index.md

 This article provides information on how to insert PDF bookmarks when converting a spreadsheet to PDF.

 Aspose.Cells for Python via .NET allows you to add bookmarks on the fly.
 PDF bookmarks can drastically improve the navigability of long documents.
-When adding bookmark links to PDF document, you can have precise control over the exact view you want, you're not limited to linking to a page.
+When adding bookmark links to a PDF document, you have precise control over the exact view you want; you're not limited to linking to a page.
 You can set up the precise view by positioning the target page, and then create the bookmark.

 {{% /alert %}}